sabotrax/Morgoth/README.md

 User access:

 There are three levels of access control.
-Everybody on the Discord server can execute non-writing bot commands.
-Like ~whatis, ~latest or ~about.
+Everybody on the Discord server can execute non-writing bot commands, like asking for stuff.
-Only users known to the bot (called bot users) can execute writing commands.
-Like ~define or ~undefine.
+Only users known to the bot (called bot users) can execute writing commands, like defining new factoids.
 Then there are bot masters.
-They're the administrators of the bot.

 Commands: